JuliaCI/PkgEval.jl/README.md

 If you get a permission error while building Julia, try to set the variable `BINARYBUILDER_RUNNER=privileged`, restart Julia and try the build again.

-Finally, it is also possible to build Julia yourself, in which case you will need to create a tarball, copy it to the `deps/downloads` directory, and add a correct version stanza to `Versions.toml`.
+To facilitate all this, there's a higher-level function `obtain_julia` that will try each of the above methods until a valid version is found and returned.
+It is of course also possible to build Julia yourself, in which case you will need to create a tarball, copy it to the `deps/downloads` directory, and add a correct version stanza to `Versions.toml`.